JenniLoboV/riemannian_stats/docs/source/installation.rst

 How to Install It
 ==================

-To install the **RiemannianStats** package, you can use **pip** from the Python Package Index (PyPI), directly from GitHub, or by building and installing it locally from source.
+To install the **Riemannian STATS** package, you can use **pip** from the Python Package Index (PyPI), directly from GitHub, or by building and installing it locally from source.

 We strongly recommend installing the package inside a **virtual environment** to avoid conflicts with other Python packages.